Ogün Sanlısoy: Solo career (1995–1999)

-After left Pentagram, he took part as a soloist in the Klips group founded by Gür Akad and gave various concerts with this group.
+After leaving Pentagram, he took part as a soloist in the Klips group founded by Gür Akad and gave various concerts with this group.
 He worked as a composer, instrumentalist and supervisor on Özlem Tekin's first album, Kime Ne, which was released in 1995.
 In 1995, he received an offer from Pentagram's former guitarist Murat Net's project of interpreting English songs in Turkish, but he rejected the offer.

-Korkma Album (1999-2000)
+Korkma Album (1999–2000)

 He participated in music activities in different projects for four years after his separation from Pentagram, decided to release a solo album.
 For his first album, he received help from Tarkan Gözübüyük and Hakan Utangaç from Pentagram, and Deniz Yılmaz from the Kurban on electric guitar.
 The album was released in 1999 by Raks Music, the popular record company of the time.

 However, after the album was released, the 1999 İzmit earthquake occurred and he did not have the opportunity to promote the album or give a concert.
 The album failed to make a splash.
-He wanted to fulfill his military service in 2000.
+He completed his compulsory military service in 2000.

-O Gün Album (2000-2006)
+O Gün Album (2000–2006)

 While he was on military service in Çanakkale in 2000, he laid the foundations of the song Saydım, which would later become one of Sanlısoy's hits.
 Influenced by the military environment, he produced the chorus and basic music of the song Saydım.
 He completed and recorded the song after his military service was completed.
 He worked on the album for 4 years.
 In this process, he completed the songs and recorded them on a CD without anyone's help.
-He released his CD to 7 different record companies for album release.
+He submitted demo recordings to seven record companies.
 Ultimately, Sony Music decided to release the album.
 The album was released in 2004 under the name O Gün.
 The album also included Ferdi Tayfur's cover of Ben de Özledim.
 Ogün Sanlısoy made the following statement about the album name:

 "5 years have passed between the first album and this album.
 I had a lot of question marks in my mind about the release date of this album, when I was very worried and wondering if it would be released, I said that this album will be released one day, of course it will be released one day and I said I will see THAT DAY and I said the album name should be O Gün, THAT DAY has come...."

 During the recording of this album, Timur Kurşunoğlu on drums and tambourines, Faruk Kavi on electric, acoustic guitar and e-bow, and Umut Arabacı on bass guitar accompanied him.